hknd23/idcempy/README.md

 **Present AIC results from the MIOPC model first and then the MIOP and OP model.
 Compare MIOPC to MIOP and OP**

-In this EU support example, the `split_effects` dataframe provides values of the change in the predicted probability of middle-category observations being informed respondents (the non-inflated cases) when the dummy split-stage covariate 'EU_know_obj' changes from 0 to 1.
-These values are used to illustrate via boxplots the change in the predicted probablity (with 95% confidence intervals) mentioned above as,
+In this EU support example, the `split_effects` dataframe provides and illustrates via boxplots (with 95% CI) the first difference in the predicted probability of middle-category observations being informed respondents (the non-inflated cases) when the dummy split-stage covariate 'EU_know_obj' changes from 0 to 1.
 <p align="center">
    <img src="https://github.com/hknd23/idcempy/raw/main/graphics/MiOPC_Split_EUKnow.png" width="500" height="300" />
 </p>

-`ordered_effects()` calculates the change in predicted probabilities of the outcome variable when the value of a covarariate changes.
-The box plots below display the change in predicted probabilities when Xenophobia increases one standard deviation from its mean value.
+`ordered_effects()` calculates and illustrates via boxplots (with 95% CI) the first difference in predicted probabilities of each ordered outcome category of "EU Support" when the dummy outcome-stage Xenophobia variable changes from 0 to 1, conditional on middle-category observations being informed respondents.

 ```python
 xeno = zmiopc.ordered_effects(miopc_EU, 2)